Gospel: Mark 12:28-34

 Catechism Theme: Overview to the Ten Commandments (CCC 2052-2055)

 Christianity has always used the "Great Commandment" as a lens to view the Ten Commandments.
-The first three commandments fulfill love of God.
-The last seven fulfill love of neighbor.
+The first three commandments fulfill the love of God.
+The last seven fulfill the love of neighbor.
 Living out the Great Commandment fulfills the Law (see Romans 13:9-10).

 But, the command to love demands more.
 To love God requires God's help.
 It requires an openness to the Spirit.
 We cannot possibly live out God's Law by ourselves.
 With his help, we can hope and we can experience results.

-What is this the most important value in your faith?
+What is the most important value in your faith?
 What religious insight or practice has had the greatest impact on your life?
 Who exemplifies that insight or practice or value in your life?

 What's most important?
 What's first?
 With apologies to the late Bud Abbot and Lou Costello, the question can be put another way for the Christian.
 Who's on first?
-Just as that line set up the classic comedy routine, that line sets up our perspective on life.
+Just as that line sets up the classic comedy routine, that line sets up our perspective on life.
 Who's on first in our life?
 Is it us or Jesus?
-If the answer is us, we're on our own.
-For, we have put ourselves in God's place.
+If the answer is us, we're on our own for we have put ourselves in God's place.
 So there is no room for God or others.
 If, however, the answer is Jesus, we can rest assured God is helping us to love him with our very being and everyone else as ourselves.

 Who's on first?
 For most of us, the answer to the question vacillates between us and God.
 What can you do this week to place more of the focus on God?
 How can he help you to love him more and see everyone around as your equal?